andrewcooke/ParserCombinator.jl/README.md

 Note that the parser does not conform fully to the [specifications](https://en.wikipedia.org/wiki/Graph_Modelling_Language):
-ISO 8859-1 encoding is not handled (in fact, the parser should accept UTF 8); integers and floats are 64bit; strings can be any length; no check is made for required fields.
+ISO 8859-1 entities are not decoded (the parser should accept UTF 8);
+integers and floats are 64bit; strings can be any length; no check is made for required fields.

 For example, to print node IDs and edge connections in a graph